ezhuchko/re-sharp-smt/README.md

 ### **1. `EREa/` – Extended Regular Expressions with Anchors**

-This folder contains formalization results for the `EREa` class of regular expressions, which includes intersection, complement and start\end anchors.
+This folder contains formalization results for the `EREa` class of regular expressions, which includes intersection, complement and start/end anchors.

 Listed below is a brief description of each core file of the formalization.

-- `EREa` : main definitons for the class `EREa`.
+- `EREa` : main definitions for the class `EREa`.
-- `Metrics` : metrics on regular expression to show termination of theorems/definitions.
+- `Metrics` : metrics on regular expressions to show termination of theorems/definitions.
 - `Semantics` : classical matching semantics, defined on locations and spans.
 - `Derivatives` : main definitions for derivative-based matching (includes both symbolic derivatives and classical).
 - `Equivalence` : proof of equivalence between the symbolic and classical derivative-based matching.